 X-Men was one of the first Marvel film franchises to hit the big screen.
 The first entry came from Fox in 2000 and introduced fans to the universe full of mutants from the comics.

 Over the years the story has evolved massively and the roster of characters has grown to expand to most of the canonical universe.
+Furthermore, Marvel Studios has taken back the rights to these iconic characters folding them into the greater universe of the MCU.

 As it stands, there have been 14 X-Men films released by Fox.
 For those looking to watch through the franchise, it can be confusing to find a starting point.
-This is because the X-Men Days of Future Past took the story back in time, essentially starting an entirely new timeline with the only returning character being Hugh Jackman’s Logan, the Wolverine.
+This is because the X-Men: Days of Future Past took the story back in time, essentially starting an entirely new timeline with the only returning character being Hugh Jackman’s Logan, the Wolverine.

+Before the X-Men make their grand MCU debut, why not get up to speed on everything you may have missed?
 In this article, we will be sharing the order that is ideal for getting a grasp of the entire story in the order that it unfolds.

 What order should I watch the X-Men films in?